 He goes on to give the first clear quantitative definition of acceleration (and of uniform nonaccelerated motion), the basis of Newton’s Laws and therefore our modern understanding of the universe.
 These ideas had eluded the Greeks, despite their mathematical excellence.
 (Selections from pages 153-169).

 Finally, he puts these ideas together to analyze the motion of projectiles, of considerable interest to his noble sponsors.
 He proved that if air resistance is unimportant, the missile will follow a parabolic trajectory, and he calculated the dependence of range on angle of projection.
 (Selections from pages 244-254).

 Long ago, we made a complete web version of Two New Sciences, that version is available here.

 In the last third of Galileo and Einstein, we've given a basic introduction to Special Relativity.
 My Modern Physics course provides a more in-depth treatment, beginning at the level of the present course (there's overlap) but going on to more quantitative considerations, at the introductory physics major level.

 My Modern Physics course goes on from the present course in exploring special relativity.

-My Physics 152 Course has far more mathematical detail on planetary orbits, plus much other material on waves, fluids, heat, etc.I also have complete notes for Graduate Quantum Mechanics and Graduate Classical Mechanics, and a series of PowerPoint slides for introductory general physics.
+My Physics 152 Course has far more mathematical detail on planetary orbits, plus much other material on waves, fluids, heat, etc.I also have complete notes for Graduate Quantum Mechanics and Graduate Classical Mechanics.

 This is a grab-bag of lectures, etc., that I've given at various times in the past that do not fit in well with Galileo and Einstein, or Modern Physics, but which are in fact quite widely used, partly since they've been on the web a long time.
 Much of this material was originally presented in summer courses for high school physics teachers.